-- 1. Mediated locations as a dimension of class structure: especially salient for gender issues - 2.
-Career structure of class locations: - the temporal dimension of locations is important because of the link between location and material interests.
+- 2. Career structure of class locations: - The temporal dimension of locations is important because of the link between location and material interests.
 Interests = future-oriented concept.
 The extent to which interests are tied to current location is a function of the probability of staying in that location into the future: this implies predictable career mobility affects the nature of the locations themselves.
 Implication: the subjective time horizons of actors affects the nature of the "locational" properties of the class structure.
-New twist = temporally indeterminate class locations. - Capitalization of surplus relevant here as well: rents from privileged strata → capacity to turn labor earnings into capital → change in nature of class location - 3.
-Capital Ownership and the Class Character of Jobs
+New twist = temporally indeterminate class locations. - Capitalization of surplus relevant here as well: rents from privileged strata → capacity to turn labor earnings into capital → change in nature of class location

+3. Capital Ownership and the Class Character of Jobs